shawki2/pytorch/README.md

-a simple example of PyTorch. https://pytorch.org/
+A simple example of PyTorch. https://pytorch.org/